An Empirically Fast Las Vegas Algorithm for Algebraic Shifting: Shifting Algorithms

-Our first goal is a general procedure for verifying for a given pair of hypergraphs if one is the shift of the other.
-The method even works for arbitrary partial shifts.
-The latter observation makes it natural to phrase the algorithm in a way where the input is a pair of a hypergraph and a matrix (or a permutation).
-Our procedure does not provide an advantage in the worst case.
-However, in terms of practical computations the difference is decisive.
+Our first goal is a general procedure for verifying for a given hypergraph $S$ and matrix $u$ if $\Delta_{uw_0}(S) = \Delta_{\frR(w_0)}(S)$; this is \cref{algo:verify}.
+We will then use that method to devise a Las Vegas algorithm for computing $\Delta(S)$; see \ref{sec:lv} below.
+While our procedure does not provide an advantage in the worst case, in terms of practical computations the difference can be decisive.
+The practical advantage arises from the fact that, in many cases, the number of necessary computations in $\EE$ is much lower than for computing $\Delta(S) = \Delta_{\frR(w_0)}(S)$ directly.

+Actually, the method even works for arbitrary partial shifts $\Delta_{\frR(w)}(S)$ for $w \in \SymmetricGroup{n}$.
+Therefore, it is natural to phrase the algorithm in a way where the input consists of a hypergraph $S$, a permutation $w$, and the candidate matrix $u$.
+Additionally, \cref{algo:verify} accepts a list $D$ of hyperedges in $\binom{[n]}{k}$ known not to belong to $\Delta_{\frR(w)}(S)$, which will be skipped during the algorithm.
+This will be used later when computing shifts of simplicial complexes; see \cref{algo:simplicial complex}.